Skip to main content

 • Prevent unwanted litters

-• Stop males from spraying and mounting
+• Stop males from spraying and reduces mounting

 • Reduce ‘grumpy’ behaviours